 (iii) a flora processing (sandalwood) licence.

-(2) A flora taking (sandalwood) licence does not authorise the taking of living sandalwood on any land described in Schedule 3.
+(2) A flora taking (sandalwood) licence does not authorise the taking of sandalwood on any land described in Schedule 3.

 (3) Without limiting any other provision of these regulations, a flora taking (sandalwood) licence may include terms or conditions that provide for 1 or more of the following —